jimezesinachi/jimezesinachi/README.md

-- 👋 Hi, I’m @rapaktech
+- 👋 Hi, I’m Jim Ezesinachi!
 - 👀 I’m interested in backend development.
-- 🌱 I’m currently learning JavaScript & NodeJS.
+- 🌱 I’m currently learning JavaScript, TypeScript, Node.js and React.

 <!---
 rapaktech/rapaktech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.